-It is great to know what does a nuclear engineer do, nuclear engineer jobs usually monitor the operation of nuclear facilities in the projects with degrees and courses for their salary.
+What does a nuclear engineer do?
+It is great to know what nuclear engineers do, nuclear engineers jobs usually monitor the operation of nuclear facilities in projects with degrees and courses for their salary.
 They have a competitive job with a higher salary.
 Many people find nuclear engineers’ jobs very challenging.

 What are nuclear engineers?